Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr: Experimental Results

 where, $1/T_{1f}$ corresponds to the faster rate with a fraction $A$ and $1/T_{1s}$ is the slower component.
+Here, the fast and slow components in spin-lattice relaxation rate probably arise from protons at two different Wyckoff sites which might have different hyperfine couplings.
 In the temperature range $2.5\leq T\leq 1.5$ K, the value of $A$ is about 0.50, independent of temperature.

 Fig. \ref{F8}(b) shows the $T$-dependence of $1/T_1$ at 67.7 MHz (15.90 kOe) (for $0.09-125$ K), 101.5 MHz (23.85 kOe) (for $1.8-110$ K) and 194.83 MHz (45.79 kOe) (for $3-85$ K).
-Above 10 K, $1/T_1$ is roughly proportional to $T$, similar to the case of $^1$H NMR in $k$-(BEDT-TTF)$_2$Hg(SCN)$_2$Cl \cite{pustogow2020impurity}. $1/T_1$ shows a remarkable decrease after going through a hump at $T \sim$ 2.5 K. This appears to be due to the opening of a gap in the excitation spectrum which can be due to the onset of a dimer singlet state.
-Using the $1/T_{1f}$ values at 67.7 MHz in the narrow temperature range 0.09 K – 2.4 K, the spin excitation gap was evaluated to be $\Delta _1/k_{B}=0.72 (0.16) $ K and $\Delta _2/k_{B}=7.2 (1.95) $ K through the thermal-activation behavior $1/T_1 = A_1 \exp(-\Delta_1 /k_{B}T)+A_2 \exp(-\Delta_2 /k_{B}T)$ as clearly seen by solid red line in Fig. \ref{F8}(b), where $A_1$ and $A_2$ are proportionality constants.
-The gap obtained here is somewhat different from the one obtained from zero-field $C_{mag}$ data in the range 0.07 K $\leq T$ $\leq$ 2.5 K. This could be due to the fact that $1/T_1$ captures the $q$-integrated dynamical susceptibility while the specific heat gives the response at zero wave vector.
-The two-component fits to the recovery curves of the longitudinal nuclear magnetization yield that the coefficient $A$ deviates from 0.50 around $T=1$ K to about 0.30 in the temperature range 0.09 K $\leq T \leq 1$ K. As seen in Fig. \ref{F8}(b), $1/T_1$ of faster and slower components fall off exponentially with decreasing temperature down to 0.09 K. The faster component of $1/T_1$ is nearly 7.5 times greater than the slower one for 67.7 MHz at 0.09 K.
+Above 10 K, $1/T_1$ is roughly proportional to $T$, similar to the case of $^1$H NMR in $k$-(BEDT-TTF)$_2$Hg(SCN)$_2$Cl \cite{pustogow2020impurity}. $1/T_1$ shows a remarkable decrease after going through a hump at $T \sim$ 2.5 K. This appears to be due to the opening of a gap in the excitation spectrum, which can be due to the onset of a dimer singlet state.
+Using the $1/T_{1f}$ values at 67.7 MHz in the narrow temperature range 0.09 K – 2.4 K, the spin excitation gaps were evaluated to be $\Delta _1/k_{B}=5.97 (1.2) $ K and $\Delta _2/k_{B}=0.05 (0.03) $ K through the thermal-activation behavior $1/T_1 = A_1 \exp(-\Delta_1 /k_{B}T)+A_2 \exp(-\Delta_2 /k_{B}T)$ as clearly seen by solid line in Fig. \ref{F8}(b), where $A_1$ and $A_2$ are proportionality constants.
+The gap seen in $1/T_1$ in a field of 15.90 kOe might already be suppressed from its low-field value.
+We also attempted to fit the data using a single-exponential behavior with $\Delta/k_{B}=5.02 (0.9) $ K and a constant term (dashed line in Fig. \ref{F8}(b)).
+The constant term may indicate the presence of an additional relaxation mechanism at low temperature due to chain-end spins/residual impurities.
+The fitting of the $1/T_1$ data for the slower component yields similar values.
+In quasi 1D chains, if the spin excitation spectrum has a structure such as more than one minimum, it will result in multiple peaks (hence multiple gaps) in the density of states of the excitation spectrum.
+This could arise if a low-energy two-magnon bound state is present \cite{private1}.
+Defects in 1D chains have also been known to give rise to a pseudogap in the spin excitations \cite{simutis2013}.
+A spin-Peierls transition would also produce gapped excitations.
+Further experiments which probe the magnetic excitations are required to understand the origin of the gapped state.